 Finally, as the industry increasingly works towards becoming more sustainable, cruise lines are seeking to decrease their fuel consumption and lower their environmental impact.
 When it comes to lowering fuel consumption, key players Carnival Corporation’s AIDA Cruises, MSC Cruises, and Hurtigruten are leading the way with their LNG powered cruise ships.
 Carnival Corporation are expanding their environmentally friendly cruise offerings further in 2022 as many AIDA Cruise vessels will get a 10MW battery installation in refurbishments.
 This will aid them to manoeuvre into port, hook up to shore power, and then sail away with zero emissions.

 Other ways cruise lines are reducing their emissions on board cruise ships are through updating their water treatment systems.
 Ambassador Cruise Line’s first vessel, Ambience, is aiming to reduce nitrogen oxide emissions by approximately 70 percent compared to the Tier II standards.
 To achieve this, she will be equipped and outfitted with the latest ballast and sewage water treatment systems.
 This will enable her to sail on all strictly environmentally protected seas.
 Additionally, when Ponant’s Le Ponant undergoes her refurbishment at San Giorgio del Porto Shipyard, the shipyard will replace the vessel’s engines to comply with the latest standards in air pollution control.
 Le Ponant will also have a new water treatment plant installed that will process all wastewater on board.

 Cruise Ship Interiors Design Expo Americas (CSI) is the only event dedicated to uniting the cruise interiors community.
 Meet with the industry’s biggest cruise lines, shipyards, designers, outfitters and suppliers at this free to attend event!
-Register for CSI 2023 here.
+Find out about the next event here.